The lymphoid tissue-specific proteome

 As shown in Figure 1, 1419 genes show some level of elevated expression in the lymphoid tissue compared to other tissues.
 The three categories of genes with elevated expression in lymphoid tissue compared to other organs are shown in Table 1.
 In Table 2, the 12 genes with the highest enrichment in lymphoid tissue are defined.

 Table 1.
 Number of genes in the subdivided categories of elevated expression in lymphoid tissue.

 Table 2.
 The 12 genes with the highest level of enriched expression in lymphoid tissue.
 "Tissue distribution" describes the transcript detection (NX?1) in lymphoid tissue as well as in all other tissues. "mRNA (tissue)" shows the transcript level in lymphoid tissue as NX values.
 "Tissue specificity score (TS)" corresponds to the fold-change between the expression level in lymphoid tissue and the tissue with second highest expression level.

 Protein expression of genes elevated in primary lymphoid tissues

-The thymus gland is primarily a lymphoid tissue where the maturation of T cells occur, but it also produces several hormones.
-The thymus is active in children, but after puberty it undergoes involution, which involves replacement of the gland by adipose tissue and a decrease in lymphocytes.
+The thymus gland is primarily a lymphoid tissue where the maturation of T-cells occurs, but it also produces several hormones.
+The thymus is active in children, but after puberty it undergoes involution, which involves the replacement of the gland by adipose tissue and a decrease in lymphocytes.